open-sdg/open-sdg/docs/customisation.md

 ## Adding custom CSS

 To add custom styles on top of the out-of-the-box Open SDG styles, it is recommended to put a `custom.scss` in your site repository's `_sass` folder.
-This has the effect of overriding [this file](https://github.com/open-sdg/open-sdg/blob/master/_sass/custom.scss).
+This has the effect of overriding [this placeholder file in the starter repository](https://github.com/open-sdg/open-sdg/blob/master/_sass/custom.scss).

 ## Working with Jekyll templates